inaimathi/gtypist-single-space/gtypist.typ

 I:(8) Pointed Paragraph (p y)
 *:_R_R_L58
-S:    Please report the people who study typing.
+S:Please report the people who study typing.
 You may :truly say that money paid for this study is happily spent.
  :Today typing plays a very practical part in acquiring a :paying position.
 We can use plenty of these days for exact